A crash course in swim jigs for bass

 There are several good swim jigs on the market from Booyah, Buckeye, V&M, Strike King, Taylor Man’s and more if you want some ready to go swim jigs.
 I often make my own, using heads from BOSS, and I make my own skirts just because I like to have something a little different than the norm.
 I can do some things like add specific accents, add tails, and other dressings.
 And I like to wire tie my skirts.

-I’ve recently fished the Taylor Man’s swim jigs and had some incredible success on one outing when the lake was 2-foot over summer pool levels and the bank grass had a nice buffer of water on top of it, perfect for swimming a jig.
+I recently fished the Taylor Man’s swim jigs and had some incredible success on one outing when the lake was 2-foot over summer pool levels and the bank grass had a nice buffer of water on top of it, perfect for swimming a jig.
 I had some of the prettiest strikes I’ve had all year with this combination.

 After head and skirt selection, there is the matter of trailers.
 Ask five swim jig guys, and they’ll probably give you five different answers on swim jig trailers.
-The answer is go with your gut.
+The answer is to go with your gut.
 Sometimes a dual tail trailer is good.
 Sometimes a single tail is better.
 Some guys like a craw trailer; some guys like a swimbait.
 This is the part where you can have some fun with a swim jig.

-I’ve caught a ton of bass swimming a jig with a single tail grub, a fork tail spinnerbait trailer and a craw trailer.
+I’ve caught a ton of bass swimming a jig with a single tail grub, a fork tail spinnerbait trailer, and a craw trailer.
 Some of my favorites right now are the Get Five Lures Dinero, Zoom Ultravibe Speed Craw, and I also really like the new twin tails from Trigger X.

-On my last swim jig outing in June, I was using a chartreuse and white skirt on a Taylor Man’s swim jig and about the last three inches of a Dinero.
-That big scythe tail of a Dinero I used like a rudder.
+On my last swim jig outing in June, I was using chartreuse and white skirt on a Taylor Man’s swim jig and about the last three inches of a Dinero.
+That big scythe tail of a Dinero I used as a rudder.
 It made just a subtle little tail kick as I pulled it over the flooded bank grass.

 Sometimes that subtle shad profile is the ticket while other days a darker or more bluegill type color with thumping claws or legs on a trailer work a lot better.
 Time on the water will be your guide there to find the colors and combinations that work for you on your waters.
 Keep the speed up, vary the retrieve, pick your targets and angles and experiment with your make up to really dial in the swim jig bite on your fishery.
-You can fish from pre-spawn all the way to late fall with a swim jig if the cover and grass is right for it.
+You can fish from pre-spawn all the way to late fall with a swim jig if the cover and grass are right for it.

 If you liked this article, here is a more advanced article with four Bassmaster Elite Series pros on How to Fish a Swim Jig Around Other Cover.